operasoftware/devopera/src/_extensions/acceptance-criteria.md

 ## Monetization and data processing {#monetization}

 - Ads in content scripts are not allowed.
-- It must not change referral parameters, interfere with Opera monetization mechanisms or otherwise misappropriate traffic or revenues from other sources.
+- The extension must not change referral parameters, interfere with Opera monetization mechanisms or otherwise misappropriate traffic or revenues from other sources.
-- It must not collect private information without authorization from the user.
+- The extension must not collect private information without authorization from the user.
-- It must not send private data to an external store, for example through XHR.
+- The extension must not send private data to an external store, for example through XHR.

 If the above criteria are satisfied, your extension undergoes additional testing, to see that it works on all platforms (Windows, Mac and Linux).